18Mori/App_skillhive/README.md

-# App_skillhive
+# Skillhive

 [![Deploy](https://vercel.com/button)](https://app-skillhive.vercel.app)

 ## Overview

-**App_skillhive** is a JavaScript-based application designed for deployment on Vercel.
+**Skillhive** is a JavaScript-based application designed for deployment on Vercel.
 This repository contains all the source code and resources needed to run the project.

-> **Note:** Please update this section with a detailed description of your project's goals and main features.
+It's a dynamic mentorship platform connecting learners ("Mentees") with experts ("Mentors") for personalized skill development.

 ## Features

+- [ ] React
 - [ ] Modern JavaScript stack
 - [ ] Deploys to Vercel

-- [ ] Add more features here...
+## Problem Statement

+The modern workforce and lifelong learners face three critical challenges:
+- Skill Gaps: Rapid technological advancements make it difficult for individuals to acquire relevant skills independently.
+- Inefficient Mentorship: Traditional mentorship relies on personal networks, limiting access for underrepresented groups and remote learners.
+- Fragmented Resources: Existing platforms focus on static content (e.g., pre-recorded courses) or generic forums, lacking personalized, interactive guidance.
+  # This results in:
+- Stagnated career growth for professionals/students.
+- Underutilized expertise from potential mentors.
+- High dropout rates in self-directed learning due to isolation.
 ## Getting Started

 ### Prerequisites